garretsb44/Quiz/README.md

 Installation:

-The site can be accessed through github URL
+The site can be accessed through https://garretsb44.github.io/Quiz/

 Usage: